 def evaluate_agent_access(agent_id, resource, action, context): risk_score = calculate_risk( agent_behavior=context['recent_actions'], resource_sensitivity=resource.classification, time_of_day=context['timestamp'], location=context['source_ip'] ) if risk_score > THRESHOLD: require_additional_approval() return policy_engine.decide(agent_id, resource, action, risk_score)

 Organizations should manage excessive privileges in SaaS environments where AI agents often accumulate unnecessary permissions over time.
+Identifying these toxic combinations early — before an incident occurs — is the difference between governance and ghost chasing after a breach.

 Static security controls cannot protect dynamic AI systems.
 Continuous monitoring and behavioral analytics are essential for detecting threats before they cause damage.
+The distinction between theoretical configuration and runtime truth is where most visibility gaps appear: a posture report may show clean permissions while an agent is actively moving data in ways that exceed its intended scope.

 Modern security platforms build baseline behavior profiles for each AI agent, tracking: